About the author

 Set costumer

 The set costumer represents the wardrobe department on set.
-They’re on standby, watching the performers and making adjustments as necessary, whether that means fixing a minor tear or adjusting shirt collars to ensure proper continuity.
+They’re always on standby, watching the performers and making adjustments as necessary, whether that means fixing a minor tear or adjusting shirt collars to ensure proper continuity.

 Costume coordinator